 Low-wage workers are more likely to lack paid sick days and paid leave, and they are less likely to have predictable work schedules, leaving them with even less money to cover expenses.
-Some gains for low-wage workers have been made in cities and states that have raised the minimum wage and adopted paid sick leave and other family-friendly policies, but not all states have taken these steps, and national standards leave too many low-wage workers out in the cold.
+The formerly incarcerated face added obstacles to employment with the box on employment applications asking about previous convictions; at least in Milwaukee, there are organizing efforts underway to ban the box on city job applications.
+Some gains for low-wage workers have been made in cities and states that have raised the minimum wage and adopted paid sick leave and other family-friendly policies, but not all states have taken these steps, and Wisconsin's proposal for paid family and medical leave insurance hasn't been passed yet.
+Meanwhile, national standards leave too many low-wage workers out in the cold.
 Their struggle to pay rent each month can also take its toll on employment.
 The Milwaukee Area Renters Study found that workers leaving housing involuntarily were 20 percent more likely to lose their jobs afterwards than comparable workers who did not have to leave their dwellings.
 11

 Quality, affordable child care is critical for both the economic security of low-income parents, as it allows them to work, and for the development of children.
 Yet the cost puts quality child care out of reach for many families.
-The average cost in New Hampshire for an infant in a child care center is more than \$11,800 a year; for an infant and a 4-year-old, it's more than \$21,250.
-A family at the poverty line with an infant and toddler in child care would therefore have to spend 88 percent of its income on child care, if paying the state average cost.
-Without a subsidy, low-income families have no choice but to make cheaper and often less reliable arrangements.
+The average cost in Wisconsin for an infant in a child care center is more than \$11,500 a year; for an infant and a 4-year-old, it's more than \$21,000.
+A family at the poverty line with an infant and toddler in child care would therefore have to spend 87 percent of its income on child care, if paying the state average cost.
+Without a subsidy, low-income families have no choice but to make cheaper and often less reliable arrangements, and the amount of low-income child care assistance available in Wisconsin has been slashed in recent years.

 Medical costs can have devastating effects on already-strapped family budgets.
 The Census data show that 11.2 million more people across the U.S. would be in poverty if out-of-pocket medical costs were taken into account, showing the importance of quality, affordable health insurance.
 Medical costs are even more of a burden for the poor in states that have not taken advantage of the Affordable Care Act option to use federal Medicaid dollars to expand health coverage to low-income adults.
-Low-income adults in the 19 states that have not made this move are uninsured at nearly twice the rates of those in states that have taken this step to expand coverage.13 They are too poor to qualify for health insurance subsidies through the Affordable Care Act, but are denied Medicaid, leaving them at even greater risk for overwhelming medical costs and, too often, forcing them to forgo necessary medical treatments.
-In New Hampshire, the percentage of uninsured people has remained unchanged from 2011 to 2015 at 6.2 percent.
+Low-income adults in the 19 states that have not made this move are uninsured at nearly twice the rates of those in states that have taken this step to expand coverage.
+They are too poor to qualify for health insurance subsidies through the Affordable Care Act, but are denied Medicaid, leaving them at even greater risk for overwhelming medical costs and, too often, forcing them to forgo necessary medical treatments.
+In Wisconsin, the percentage of uninsured people has declined from 9.0 percent in 2011 to 5.7 percent in 2015.
+Wisconsin covers adults up to 100 percent of the federal poverty level in Medicaid, less than the ACA expansion.
+The state is losing hundreds of millions in federal Medicaid dollars by not adopting the expansion.